Eventual-Inc/Daft/docs/source/user_guide/daft_in_depth/dataframe-operations.rst

 In the previous section, we covered Expressions which are ways of expressing computation on a single column.

-However, the Daft DataFrame is table containing equal-length columns.
-Many operations affect the entire table at once, affecting the ordering or sizes of all columns.
+However, the Daft DataFrame is a table containing equal-length columns.
+Many operations affect the entire table at once, which in turn affects the ordering or sizes of all columns.

 This section of the user guide covers these operations, and how to use them.